 When designing a wheelchair accessible bathroom there are many things to take in to consideration.
 You will find you need to sit down and think carefully about all aspects of the design before you start any works.
-The first priority in bathrooms designed for people who use wheelchairs is plenty of room for access and maneuvering.
+The first priority in bathrooms designed for people who use wheelchairs is plenty of room for access and manoeuvring.
 You should start with the entrance or doorway.
 If your existing toilet is so close to the doorway that it doesn’t offer the space for the wheelchair to pass through, this is a problem.
 One idea can be to remove the sink and reverse the plumbing for use with the toilet.
 By moving the toilet to a new position, it can provide space to create a bigger doorway opening if necessary, therefore allowing easier access.
 The doorway needs to be at least 3 feet wide for the wheelchair to pass through.
 The bathroom door must swing outward rather than inward and should be fitted with a lever-type handle, not a knob.
 In small spaces, a pocket door may also be a good option.

 Barrier-free bathrooms are normally larger than average.
 I would advise, if possible having an open area within the bathroom that's at least 5 feet in diameter to allow for easy turning.
 Also it is advisable to have 4 feet of clear space in front of each fixture, as well as between the sink and the toilet, if both fixtures share the same wall.
 These spaces also will allow room for a carer, if needed.